j061990/Media-Server/readme.md

 * Docker
 * Docker Compose
-* A VPN provider (See [haugene/transmission-openvpn] (https://github.com/haugene/docker-transmission-openvpn) for a list of supported providers.)
+* A VPN provider such as IPVanish (See [haugene/transmission-openvpn] (https://github.com/haugene/docker-transmission-openvpn) for a list of supported providers.)

-### Installing HMS
+### Docker and post installation
-The steps below are for installation on a Linux system, Windows and MacOS may differ but should be mostly the same.
+The steps below are for installation on a Linux system, Windows and MacOS should be mostly the same.

-#### Docker post installation steps
-You can skip this step if you already have a Docker group and user.
+Install docker from: [docker.com](http://docker.com) or using your favourite package  manager.

-Create a Docker group
+Create a Docker group on your system:
 ```
 sudo groupadd docker
 ```

-Add your user to the Docker group
+Add your user (that's you) to the Docker group
 ```
 sudo usermod -aG docker $USER
 ```

 #### Get PUID and PGID
-Get the PUID and PGID of the Docker $USER:
+Get the PUID and PGID of your user account

 PUID
 ```